Emmylong1/Linux_For_Devops/Day_01/Q Set.md

 Understanding the Linux system architecture helps users and administrators navigate the operating system, customize configurations, and optimize performance based on their specific needs.

 # what is Linux file system?
+1. **Hierarchical Structure:**
+   - The Linux file system follows a hierarchical structure with a root directory denoted by "/".
+All other directories and files are organized beneath this root directory.
+This hierarchical arrangement facilitates a systematic organization of data.

+2. **Directories and Files:**
+   - Directories (folders) are used to organize files, and files contain data or programs.
+Files can be of various types, including text files, binary executables, directories, symbolic links, and more.

+3. **File Paths:**
+   - File paths in Linux describe the location of a file or directory within the file system.
+Absolute paths start from the root directory ("/"), while relative paths are defined in relation to the current working directory.

+4. **File System Types:**
+   - Linux supports various file system types, and the choice of file system depends on factors such as performance, reliability, and use case.
+Common file systems include ext4 (the default for many distributions), Btrfs, XFS, and others.

+5. **Mount Points:**
+   - Additional storage devices or partitions can be attached to the file system by mounting them at specific points in the directory hierarchy.
+These mount points become part of the overall file system structure.

+6. **Special Directories:**
+   - Certain directories in the Linux file system have specific purposes.
+For example:
+      - `/bin`: Essential system binaries.
+      - `/etc`: Configuration files.
+      - `/home`: User home directories.
+      - `/var`: Variable data, including logs and temporary files.
+      - `/usr`: User programs and utilities.

+7. **Inodes:**
+   - Inodes are data structures that store information about files on the file system.
+They include metadata such as file permissions, ownership, timestamps, and pointers to data blocks.

+8. **Symbolic Links:**
+   - Symbolic links (symlinks) are references to files or directories.
+They allow for indirect references and are similar to shortcuts in other operating systems.

+9. **Permissions and Ownership:**
+   - Linux enforces file permissions and ownership to control access to files and directories.
+Each file has an owner, a group, and a set of permissions for the owner, group, and others.

+10. **File System Hierarchy Standard (FHS):**
+    - The File System Hierarchy Standard is a set of guidelines that define the directory structure and content placement on Linux systems.
+It helps ensure consistency across different distributions.

 # Diff between Linux and Unix?
+**1. **Origins and Ownership:**
+   - **Unix:** Unix is an operating system developed in the 1960s and 1970s at Bell Labs (AT&T) by Ken Thompson, Dennis Ritchie, and others.
+It is a proprietary system with various commercial implementations.
+   - **Linux:** Linux is a Unix-like operating system developed in the early 1990s by Linus Torvalds.
+It is open-source and freely available.
+While Linux shares many Unix principles, it is not a direct descendant of Unix.

+**2. **Kernel:**
+   - **Unix:** Unix operating systems have different kernels, and the most well-known ones are AIX (IBM), Solaris (Oracle), and HP-UX (Hewlett Packard).
+   - **Linux:** Linux has its own kernel, the Linux kernel.
+While inspired by Unix, the Linux kernel is an independent development and not a direct derivative of any specific Unix version.

+**3. **Licensing:**
+   - **Unix:** Unix systems are typically proprietary, and the source code is not freely available.
+Users generally need to purchase licenses for Unix-based operating systems.
+   - **Linux:** Linux is distributed under open-source licenses, such as the GNU General Public License (GPL).
+Users can freely use, modify, and distribute Linux, making it accessible to a broad audience.

+**4. **Development Model:**
+   - **Unix:** Development of Unix systems is typically carried out by specific vendors (e.g., IBM, Oracle) with contributions from a closed group of developers.
+   - **Linux:** Linux development follows a more collaborative and distributed model.
+Thousands of developers worldwide contribute to the Linux kernel and various components, making it a community-driven project.

+**5. **Distributions:**
+   - **Unix:** Unix systems come in various flavors or distributions, each associated with a specific vendor.
+Examples include AIX, Solaris, and HP-UX.
+   - **Linux:** Linux is available in numerous distributions, often referred to as "distros."
+Examples include Ubuntu, Debian, Fedora, and CentOS.
+Each distribution may have its package management system and configuration.

+**6. **Commands and Shells:**
+   - **Unix:** While Unix commands and shells are standardized to some extent (e.g., POSIX), there can be variations in syntax and available utilities between different Unix implementations.
+   - **Linux:** Linux follows similar command syntax and shell conventions but may have differences in specific commands and options compared to Unix systems.

+**7. **Hardware Support:**
+   - **Unix:** Historically, Unix was developed to run on various types of hardware, including proprietary architectures.
+However, modern Unix systems often run on specific vendor hardware.
+   - **Linux:** Linux has broad hardware support and can run on a wide range of architectures, from personal computers to embedded devices to supercomputers.

 # Status of Processes in unix?
+In Unix-like operating systems, the status of processes is tracked and can be monitored through various commands and tools.
+Here are some key concepts related to the status of processes in Unix:

+1. **Process States:**
+   - Processes in Unix can be in one of several states, including:
+     - **Running:** The process is currently executing.
+     - **Stopped:** The process has been stopped, often by a user or a signal.
+     - **Sleeping:** The process is waiting for an event or resource, such as I/O completion.
+     - **Zombie:** The process has terminated, but its entry still exists in the process table until the parent process retrieves its exit status.

+2. **Process Identification (PID):**
+   - Each process in Unix is assigned a unique process identification number (PID).
+PIDs are crucial for identifying and managing processes.

+3. **Monitoring Processes:**
+   - The `ps` command is commonly used to display information about processes.
+For example, `ps aux` provides a detailed list of currently running processes, including their status, resource usage, and other details.

+4. **Foreground and Background Processes:**
+   - Processes in Unix can run in the foreground or background.
+Foreground processes receive input from and send output to the terminal, while background processes run independently of the terminal.

+5. **Job Control:**
+   - Job control allows users to manage multiple processes and their status in the shell.
+Commands like `fg` (foreground), `bg` (background), and `jobs` provide control over running processes.

+6. **Signals:**
+   - Signals are used to communicate with processes and can alter their behavior.
+For example, the `SIGKILL` signal can be sent to terminate a process forcefully.

+7. **Process Priority:**
+   - Processes have a priority associated with them, often referred to as the "nice" value.
+A lower nice value indicates a higher priority, and processes with higher priority receive more CPU time.

+8. **Process Termination:**
+   - Processes can terminate voluntarily or be terminated by a signal.
+The `kill` command is commonly used to send signals to processes.
+For example, `kill -9 PID` forcefully terminates a process.

+9. **Process Parent and Child Relationship:**
+   - Each process in Unix has a parent process, except for the initial process (usually PID 1).
+When a process spawns a new process (child), the child's parent is the spawning process.

+10. **Process Information in `/proc`:**
+    - Unix-like systems often expose process-related information in the `/proc` virtual file system.
+For example, `/proc/PID/status` contains status information about a specific process with PID.